OmBiradar/archinstall/README.md

 # archinstall

-Dedicated to installing arch linux
+Dedicated to everything arch and linux

-This will start with containing support for setting up manually and later will provide for other methods
+Updates will be weakly cause it is wired commiting daily 😅

+Please feel free to correct anything or add anything that you would like to see here!!

 cheers!